 - 5.6 The Combined Authority has a comprehensive issue and risk management approach, with risk identification, mitigation, escalation and reporting templates written into its Business Case Development Guidance.
 This has been developed in accordance with Government Green and Orange Book guidance and other project management guidance. - 5.7 It is important that the level of risk taken on any project and programme is understood from an early stage alongside the associated cost implications.
 Through our robust approach to risk, the Combined Authority will reduce the need to remove schemes from the Investment Plan because of cost overruns.

-Project sponsors are required to include risk / contingency as part of funding requests, which should reduce as a proportion as the project case is developed. - 5.8 Throughout the Investment Fund management lifecycle risk will be managed in accordance with the three-stage process illustrated below.
+Project sponsors are required to include risk / contingency as part of funding requests, which should reduce as a proportion as the project case is developed.

+5.8 Throughout the Investment Fund management lifecycle risk will be managed in accordance with the three-stage process illustrated below.
 A key element of our approach is that all parties have a responsibility to contribute to the management of risk.

-- 5.9 The corporate risk register incorporates all Strategic risks, including those associated with the Investment Fund, is reviewed monthly by the Combined Authority Senior Leadership Team and is considered by the Audit and Governance Committee quarterly. - 5.10 Senior Officers of the Combined Authority (Chief Executive and Finance and Resources Director) are responsible for the identification and management of risk and may choose to delegate the management of those risks to appropriate owners to progress remediation and/or controls to reduce threat levels across the organisation.
+- 5.9 The corporate risk register incorporates all Strategic risks, including those associated with the Investment Fund, which is reviewed regularly by the Combined Authority Senior Leadership Team and is considered by the Audit and Governance Committee quarterly. - 5.10 Senior Officers of the Combined Authority may choose to delegate the management of those risks to appropriate owners to progress remediation and/or controls to reduce threat levels across the organisation.
 As well as the Corporate Risk register a high-level risk register is maintained for the Investment Plan.
-The Investment Plan high-level risk register is used as the basis for discussions with our local Relationship Manager from the Cities and Local Growth Unit on a monthly basis and is provided as part of a wider programme update on a fortnightly basis. - 5.11 At the project level, all projects are expected to outline in detail any identified risks during the business case development and due diligence processes.
+The Investment Plan high-level risk register is used as the basis for discussions with our local Relationship Manager from the Cities and Local Growth Unit on a regular basis and is also provided regularly as part of a wider programme update.

+5.11 At the project level, all projects are expected to outline in detail any identified risks during the business case development and due diligence processes.
 Once in delivery, projects maintain an ongoing risk register which is reported to the Combined Authority during the financial claims process and is also reported in the wider programme update.